dddrrreee/cs140e-21win-dev/libpi/README.md

      and remove these pretty quickly.
 If you want to swap between your implementation and ours, modify `put-your-src-here.mk` (described below).

-  - `cs140e-src`: these are pi-specific source files.
-You can write your own, but these are not super interesting.

   - `libc`: `.c` implementation of standard library functions (often ripped off from `uClibc`).

   - `objs`: this is where all the .o's get put during make.  you can ignore it.

+  - all other source code is at the top level prefixed with a `cs140e-` in the file name.
+Last year people got lost looking for stuff, so we just put it all at the top.
+You can write your own implementations of these but mostly they are are not super interesting.

 You have two options:

- 1. `libpi/my-src/`: new code which has no implementation from us.
+ 1. `libpi/your-src/`: new code which has no implementation from us.
     The `Makefile` automatically grabs all files in this directory and compiles them.
 This is nice b/c you don't have to do anything.
     It's bad if you put `.c` files in there that you don't want compiled.